-A company’s churn rate is one of the most important metrics that should be taken into account when determining a business’s health.
+Company’s churn rate is one of the most important metrics that should be taken into account when determining a business’s health.
 If you spend thousands of dollars on acquiring customers but they don’t stay loyal to your company, all the time and effort put into acquiring them was meaningless.

 What exactly is churn rate, how can you calculate it correctly, and, finally, what can you do to reduce it?
 Let’s find it out.

-What is the churn rate?
+Why is it important to monitor the churn rate?

 The last metric we will mention is the customer acquisition cost.
 The more you spend on acquiring a new customer, the higher impact the churn rate has on your profitability.
 By reducing the churn rate, you can lower your overall CAC.